Vernon J. Ehlers Station

-The new central location allows easy connections to twenty local Rapid buses as well as Greyhound and Indian Trails intercity services.
-No plans have been announced yet to move Megabus services from their location opposite the old Amtrak station at Wealthy/Market to complete the multimodal transit hub.

 History

 The earlier Union Station (1900) was demolished, 1958–1959, to make way for US Highway 131 expansion into a freeway.
-Several companies ran passenger trains through the station: New York Central Railroad, Pennsylvania Railroad and Pere Marquette Railway later assumed by the Chesapeake & Ohio Railroad.
+Several companies ran passenger trains through the station: New York Central Railroad, Pennsylvania Railroad and Pere Marquette Railway later assumed by the Chesapeake and Ohio Railway.
+Passenger service ended on April 30, 1971.

+In 1984, Amtrak announced it would introduce service from Grand Rapids to Chicago.
+The city quickly planned a new temporary depot at the corner of Wealthy Street and Market Avenue, with the hope that it would be replaced by a multimodal facility including bus service "within a few years."
+Construction by Kalamazoo-based Opus One Construction was completed in less than one month.
+Service debuted on August 5, 1984.
+What was intended to be a temporary station was instead used for 30 years.

-The previous Amtrak station opened in 1984 at the corner of Wealthy Street and Market Avenue in downtown Grand Rapids.
+Funding for a new station at the corner of Wealthy and Century Avenue was approved in 2010.
 In October 2011, groundbreaking occurred on the new station.
 It is named in honor of former Michigan Congressman Vern Ehlers.
 The new station enables fully intermodal transit while allowing for more efficient train turnarounds.
 It was funded by a US$3.8 million grant from the Federal Railroad Administration and $850,000 from the City of Grand Rapids.

 Due to delays in construction from CSX and the City of Grand Rapids, the station construction started in the summer of 2013.
 The new station opened on October 27, 2014.

 Like its predecessor, the station has no checked baggage service, and is open one hour before trains arrive.
 However, a Quik-Trak kiosk is available.
-A Thruway Motorcoach route runs between this station and Kalamazoo to connect with the Wolverine.
+An Amtrak Thruway route runs between this station and Kalamazoo to connect with the Wolverine.